 - Meet the same criteria as students who graduated from a Louisiana high school as listed above; or

-- Have at least a 23 ACT composite score and have no need for a developmental English or math course.; or
+- Have at least a 23 ACT composite score or 1130 SAT composite score and have no need for a developmental English or math course.; or

-- Meet the minimum core GPA on at least 17 units of the required HS Core 4 Curriculum, with at least a 21 ACT composite score and a minimum overall high school GPA of 2.35/4.0.
+- Meet the minimum core GPA on at least 17 units of the required HS Core 4 Curriculum, with at least a 21 ACT composite score or 1060 SAT composite score and a minimum overall high school GPA of 2.35/4.0.

-- Students who receive their GED or graduate from Non-Accredited Home School Programs who are under the age of 25 must submit ACT scores with a minimum 23 Composite score in order to be admitted and demonstrate no need for remedial coursework.
+- Students who receive their GED or graduate from Non-Accredited Home School Programs who are under the age of 25 must submit ACT or SAT scores with a minimum 23 ACT composite score or 1130 SAT composite score in order to be admitted and demonstrate no need for remedial coursework.

 - Nicholls State University does not discriminate against students who do not have social security numbers.
 The admissions requirements are the same as those of US citizens who graduate from Louisiana High Schools.

 - If you are age 25 or older, and have never been to college, you are classified as an adult learner.
-Before being admitted to the university, you will have to take an ACT Compass test and provide a copy of your high school transcripts or GED.
+Before being admitted to the university, you will have to provide ACT scores, SAT scores or take the Accuplacer placement tests and provide a copy of your high school transcripts or GED.
 To determine the age of the applicant for admissions purposes, take the year in which the student will start (example: Fall 2011).
 Then subtract the birth year from the calendar year to determine age. (example: born in 1981: 2011-1981=30)

-- To determine their placement, adult learners are eligible to take the ACT test or the Compass test.
-The Compass is a placement test that provides placement in English and math.
+- To determine their placement, adult learners are eligible to take the ACT test or the Accuplacer test.
+The Accuplacer is a placement test that provides placement in English and Math.
 For more information, please contact the Testing Office at 985-493-2599.